sdoerig/nestbox/README.md

 - password_hash: Salted SHA3 hash of the password
 - salt: Type 4 uuid

+### sessions

+If a user successfully logged in a copy of the user record with the attribute session_key is stored in the sessions collections.

+- session_key: uuid type 4

+The session key must be uniqe.
+A user can only have one session at the same time.
+The session object will be deleted after 86400 seconds.

 ### nestboxes

 A nestbox represents by concept a QR code referencable item.
 In our case it would be a wooden nestbox e.g. hanging in a tree.